Erika Sunnegårdh: Critical assessments

 Sunnegårdh has a powerful voice that she has described as "like a wild horse"; coaching from her mother was important in enabling her to gain control of it.
 Her first appearance at the Metropolitan Opera was greeted warmly by the audience and most of the press, although writing for The New York Times, Anthony Tommasini found her hesitant, especially in Act One.
 The following year, Bernard Holland wrote of her first scheduled appearance in Turandot that she "should be pleased with herself" and that "[s]he is the rare Turandot who both sings like an object of hopeless desire and looks like one".

 Personal life

-Since 2011 Sunnegårdh has lived in Vienna, Austria, also the home of her voice teacher Glenys Linos, a retired Greek mezzo-soprano.
+Since 2011 Sunnegårdh has lived in Vienna, also the home of her voice teacher Glenys Linos, a retired Greek mezzo-soprano.
 In 1999 she founded In time with Music, a community outreach program benefiting school children in Queens, New York.